scuttlebutt-eu/important-documents/proposal-membership.md

 **Membership criteria**
 1. Pay a monthly membership fee, flexible for each member, with a suggested baseline of 10€ (which can be paid in advance for up to 12 months).
 See financial stake.
-2. Be actively vouched for by at least 3 active members: A vouch should be initiated by another active member and can later be removed at any time. (see “Membership Split” for limit cases)
+2. Be actively vouched for by at least 3 active members: A vouch should be initiated by another active member and can later be removed at any time. (see below: "Vouching" for the process, and “Membership Split” for limit cases)
 3. Have physical or legal presence in Europe, or be involved in an active consortium project with at least one member with a physical or legal presence in Europe
 4. Be a natural person.
 5. If not a member for the last 12 months: